 The physical and emotional safety and well-being of the youth participants at 4-H Exploration Days are high priorities for Michigan 4-H Youth Development and Michigan State University.
 The 4-H Exploration Days conduct and safety policies and procedures meet or exceed the MSU requirements regarding all programs involving minors.
-More information about the MSU requirements for programs involving minors is available at the MSU Youth Programs homepage.
+More information about the MSU requirements for programs involving minors is available here.

-Additional information related to 4-H Exploration Days conduct expectations and safety is available at the Youth Responsibilities & Procedures page and the Frequently Asked Questions page.
+Additional information related to 4-H Exploration Days conduct expectations and safety is available on the 4-H Exploration Days website.